The article of the month

 Living Stones: Saints of Our Isles by Roy Peachey

-Roy Peachey lives in Surrey, U.K., with his wife and children.
-He is the author of several books including 50 Books for Life: a concise guide to Catholic literature (Angelico Press) and Did Jesus Go To School?
+Roy Peachey lives in Surrey, England, with his wife and children.
+He is the author of several books including 50 Books for Life: A Concise Guide to Catholic Literature (Angelico Press) and Did Jesus Go To School?
 (Redemptorist).